Technology Safety Planning

 Repeated or unwanted behaviour from an individual that is harassing, intimidating, or threatening.

 Stalking is most common in intimate partner relationships.
 Many times there will be an increase in stalking behaviour after leaving a controlling relationship.
 Stalking is common during periods of separation and often increases in intensity and frequency.
 Ex-partner stalkers are more persistent and dangerous than stranger stalkers.

 What is cyberstalking?

-Cyberstalking is similar to traditional forms of stalking in that it incorporates persistent behaviours that instil apprehension and fear.
-However, with the advent of new technologies, traditional stalking has taken on entirely new forms through mediums such as email and the internet.
-Thus, it becomes cyberstalking.
+Cyberstalking, like traditional forms of stalking, involves persistent behaviours that instil apprehension and fear.
+With the advent of new technologies, stalking has taken on new forms through mediums such as email and social media.
+This has become known as cyberstalking.

 - Take all threats seriously whether they are verbal or text.

 - Limit communication with the stalker and restrict responses to messages, calls and social networking posts to those required by court order (e.g Family Court).